Contact us

 You should learn to use Naloxone because it can save lives during opioid overdoses.
 Learning this skill is especially important if you or someone close to you uses opioids or substances that might contain opioids like fentanyl – you should always carry Narcan and ensure your regular contacts know how to access and use it.

 The need to learn using this life-saving medication is urgent: in 2021, over 100,000 people died in the United States from drug overdoses, with opioids causing 75% of these deaths.
-You should learn to use Naloxone because it helps restore normal breathing during an opioid overdose – the same way first responders use it to save lives.
+You should learn to use Naloxone because it helps restore normal breathing during an opioid overdose, the same way first responders use it to save lives.

 What Is The Correct Procedure For Administering Naloxone?

 The correct procedure for administering naloxone includes proper preparation of the device, careful positioning of the patient, accurate delivery of the medication, and essential follow-up monitoring.
-Whether using nasal spray or injection method, maintaining proper technique and timing is crucial for effective administration.
-For detailed step-by-step instructions on both nasal and injection methods, please refer to the comprehensive guide below.

 Nasally